ogwaanto/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-0x00 shell basics
+A repository for project 0x00.
+Shell, basics